Kingxukai/linux/Documentation/trace/histogram.rst

   # echo 'hist:keys=next_pid:ts1=common_timestamp ...' >> event/trigger

-Multiple variables can be assigned at the same time.
+Multiple variables can be assigned at the woke same time.
 The below would result in both ts0 and b being created as variables, with both common_timestamp and field1 additionally being summed as values::